 TASKS:

 Identify where the current NRC MOUs are available in your Region or Office.
-Electronic versions can be found on the NRC Internal Website by accessing,“Information Resources”, then “Enforcement Manual.”
+Electronic versions can be found on the NRC Internal Website by accessing “Topics,” “Information Resources”, then “Enforcement Manual.”

 Review the MOUs to develop a general understanding of the agreements between the NRC and the following federal agencies: OSHA, DOT, FEMA, DOE, and FBI with particular attention to the OSHA MOU.
-For Regional inspectors, review any MOUs between the NRC and the states in your regions.
+For Regional inspectors, reach out to your government liaison officer and review any MOUs between the NRC and the states in your regions.
 Determine the major services or resources available to be coordinated between the NRC and these agencies.

 Review IMC 1007 to develop a general understanding of how the MOU with OSHA is implemented during an inspection.